jevolk/SPQF/README.md

 **SPQF** is a robust **threshold-operator** replacing the need for individual operators to always agree, be present, or even exist.
 The primary design parameter is the resistance to sybil, botnets, spam and various other noise and abuse seen regularly on IRC.
-A versatile configuration can be customized for applications ranging from manually whitelisting users that may have full operator access, to automatically analyzing an entire channel to nominate or enfranchise users.
+A versatile configuration can be customized for applications ranging from whitelisting users that may have full operator access, to automatically analyzing an entire channel for nominating and enfranchising users.

 The wide range of applications posits **SPQF** as the essential channel management solution regardless of your community's authority structure.
-It facilitates the agreement of a team allowing a founder to empower a large, diverse set of operators to maintain coverage of a channel without typical friction leading to op-wars, group-think, etc. **SPQF** yields greater consistency and curbs abuse as seen by your users.
+It facilitates agreement allowing a very large, diverse set of operators to maintain coverage of a channel without typical friction leading to op-wars, arguments and group-think, etc. **SPQF** yields greater consistency and curbs abuse seen by your users.
 It samples from a larger set of opinions, masks outliers and errors, and foremost: legitimizes decisions by presenting consensus rather than having one ad hoc operator appearing arbitrary.